codewithgauravgupta/django_app/STEPS.md

     Only GET and POST methods are allowed.

 * Inside the post directory, create a file called viewsets.py.

+* The get_queryset method returns all the posts.
+We don’t actually have particular requirements for fetching posts, so we can return all posts in the database.

+The get_object method returns a post object using public_id that will be present in the URL.
+We retrieve this parameter from the self.kwargs directory.

+The create method, which is the ViewSet action executed on POST requests on the endpoint linked to ViewSet.
+We simply pass the data to the serializer declared on ViewSet, validate the data, and then call the perform_create method to create a post object.
+This method will automatically handle the creation of a post object by calling the Serializer.create method, which will trigger the creation of a post object in the database.
+Finally, we return a response with the newly created post.

 * Adding the Post route#